Your area Not set — showing everywhere

 Speakers: Unidentified speaker

-Authorization for the procurement of new physical equipment (sprayer) for the golf course to replace aging machinery.
+Authorization for the procurement of new physical machinery for the golf course.

 Speakers: Unidentified speaker

-Accepting a state statute to allow the creation of a voluntary fund and committee to provide targeted property tax relief for elderly and disabled residents; discussion of financial and disability documentation requirements.
+Accepting a state statute to allow the creation of a voluntary fund to provide property tax relief to seniors and residents with disabilities.

 Speakers: Unidentified speaker

-A proposed amendment to change the annual town meeting and election date from the first Monday in March to the first Tuesday in March to increase voter turnout.
+Changing the annual town meeting/election date from the first Monday in March to the first Tuesday in March.

 Speakers: Unidentified speaker

-A non-binding resolution to encourage the adoption of universal design principles in construction to improve inclusivity and accessibility for all residents.
+A non-binding resolution to encourage the adoption of universal design principles in the built environment to improve accessibility and inclusivity.

 Controversy & dissent